 - rubric criteria

 - library statistics.

-Foremost, it’s important that we have a relevant lesson for every scheduled class visit to the School Library and it must be in a formal written form so that teachers and principals take us seriously as teaching professionals.
+It’s important to have a relevant lesson for every scheduled class visit to the School Library, and it must be in a formal written form so that teachers and principals take us seriously as teaching professionals.
 For that reason I developed my Library Lesson Planner.
-I discovered that as my form evolved and became more comprehensive, my lessons and consequent student learning improved.
+As my form evolved and became more comprehensive, my lessons—and consequently—student learning improved.

 Section 1 of my Planner uses subject and library standards to create long-term understandings, key questions, and objectives.

 Once that is filled in, I use Section 2 of my Library Lesson Planner to develop Assessment Evidence, the proof that through my lesson students meet the objectives.
 Here’s how Section 2 looks before I begin entering information for the lesson:

 That very first line determines which assessment tool I use.